archcoding-books/papers/storage/haystack/haystack.md

 Write-enabled hosts service read and write requests, read-only hosts only service read requests.
 Since these two classes have fairly different traffic characteristics, we analyze a group of machines in each class.
-All ma- chines have the same hardware configuration.
+All machines have the same hardware configuration.

 Viewed at a per-second granularity, there can be large spikes in the volume of photo read and write operations that a Store box sees.
-To ensure reasonable latency even in the presence of these spikes, we conservatively allo- cate a large number of write-enabled machines so that their average utilization is low.
+To ensure reasonable latency even in the presence of these spikes, we conservatively allocate a large number of write-enabled machines so that their average utilization is low.

 Figure 10 shows the frequency of the different types of operations on a read-only and a write-enabled Store machine.
-Note that we see peak photo uploads on Sun- day and Monday, with a smooth drop the rest of the week until we level out on Thursday to Saturday.
+Note that we see peak photo uploads on Sunday and Monday, with a smooth drop the rest of the week until we level out on Thursday to Saturday.
 Then a new Sunday arrives and we hit a new weekly peak.
 In general our footprint grows by 0.2% to 0.5% per day.
 As noted in Section 3, write operations to the Store are always multi-writes on production machines to amortize the fixed cost of write operations.
-Finding groups of images is fairly straightforward since 4 dif- ferent sizes of each photo is stored in Haystack.
+Finding groups of images is fairly straightforward since 4 different sizes of each photo is stored in Haystack.
 It is also common for users to upload a batch of photos into
 ![](10.png)